nent/nent/packages/core/src/components/n-audio/actions.md

 #### queue

-This is the primary method for loading audio-tracks to the player.
+This is the primary method for loading audio tracks to the player.
 It instructs the player to play this as soon as the player becomes available, but after anything that is currently playing.

 **Data**: